 curl.
 Verify the source is trusted, and do not hesitate to review the installation script.

 I like that the installation process tries its best being transparent about the different steps it is performing.

 Note: there are two installation modes available: multi-user and single-user.
 In general, multi-user is better and will let all the users of the systems use nix.
 However, packages that you install as a user are not made available to other users.

 In the future, it may not be necessary to run this script as nix is now available on Debian.

 If you play with Nix and would like to remove it, this can be done easily and cleanly.
 This means you can give Nix a try without risking creating havoc in your system.

 Installing Nix is a matter of downloading and running a script.
-Uninstalling means undo whatever the script has done.
+Uninstalling means undoing whatever the script has done.

-I advise to refer to the manual, as multiple steps are required and they may change over time.
+I advise referring to the manual, as multiple steps are required and they may change over time.